Inference for Interval-Identified Parameters Selected from an Estimated Set: Introduction

 Within the general inference framework, we develop three types of CIs for data-dependent and interval-identified parameters.
 As the name suggests, the \emph{conditional} CIs are asymptotically valid conditional on the parameter of interest corresponding to a treatment or policy chosen from an estimated set.
 The construction of this CI does not require a specific rule for choosing the parameter of interest from the estimated set.
 In addition, the sampling framework underlying its conditional validity is most appropriate in contexts for which a researcher will only be interested in the parameter because it is chosen from the estimated set.
 Importantly, we show that these CIs are asymptotically valid \emph{uniformly} across a large class of data-generating processes (DGPs).
 Uniform asymptotic validity is especially important for approximately correct finite-sample coverage in post-selection contexts like those in this paper (see, e.g., \citealp{AG09}).

 The second and third types of CIs we develop in this paper are designed for inference on parameters chosen by data-dependent selection rules for which the object of interest is uniquely determined by the selection rule.
-The \emph{projection} CIs do not require knowledge of the selection rule to be asymptotically valid whereas the \emph{hybrid} CI construction utilizes the particular form of a selection rule to improve upon the length properties of the projection CI.
+The \emph{projection} CIs do not require knowledge of the selection rule to be asymptotically valid, whereas the \emph{hybrid} CI construction utilizes the particular form of a selection rule to improve upon the length properties of the projection CI.
 The conditional CIs are short for selections that occur with high probability but can become exceptionally long when this probability is small (see, e.g.,~\citealp{KL21}).
 Conversely, projection CIs are overly conservative when selection probabilities are high.
-Hybrid CIs interpolate the length properties of the conditional and projection CIs in order to attain good length properties regardless of the value selection probabilities take.
-In analogy with the conditional CIs, we formally show that both projection and hybrid CIs have are asymptotically valid in a uniform sense.
+Although conditional CIs can be used in this setting, hybrid CIs interpolate the length properties of the conditional and projection CIs in order to attain good length properties regardless of the value selection probabilities take.
+In analogy with the conditional CIs, we formally show that both projection and hybrid CIs are asymptotically valid in a uniform sense.

 We analyze the coverage and length properties of our proposed CIs in finite samples.
-Since, to our knowledge, these are the first uniformly valid CIs for data-dependent selections of partially-identified parameters, there are no existing CIs to which we can direclty compare.
+Since, to our knowledge, these are the first uniformly valid CIs for data-dependent selections of partially-identified parameters, there are no existing CIs to which we can directly compare.
 Nevertheless, since our CIs can also be used for inference on a priori chosen interval-identified parameters, we conduct a power comparison with one of the leading methods for inference on a partially-identified parameter.
-In particular, we compare the power of a test implied by our hybrid CIs to the power of the hybrid test of \cite{ARP23}, a test that applies to a general class of moment-inequality models that is also based upon a (different) hybrid between conditional and projection-based inference.
+In particular, we compare the power of the test implied by our hybrid CIs to the power of the hybrid test of \cite{ARP23}, a test that applies to a general class of moment-inequality models that is also based upon a (different) hybrid between conditional and projection-based inference.
 Encouragingly, the power of the test implied by our hybrid CI is quite competitive even in this environment for which it was not designed.
 We also find that the finite-sample coverage of all of our CIs is approximately correct in a simple Manski bound example.
 Finally, we analyze the length tradeoffs between the three different CIs across different DGPs, finding the hybrid CI to perform best overall.